Life with Lucy

-Life with Lucy is an American sitcom starring Lucille Ball that aired for one season on ABC from September 20 to November 15, 1986.
-It is the only Lucille Ball sitcom to not air on CBS and the very last sitcom she starred in before her death in 1989.
-Only 8 out of the 13 episodes produced were aired before ABC cancelled the series.
+Life with Lucy is an American sitcom starring Lucille Ball.
+Created by Bob Carroll Jr. and Madelyn Davis, the series aired for one season on ABC from September 20 to November 15, 1986.
+It is the only Lucille Ball sitcom to not air on CBS.

+Developed amidst an industry-wide interest in comeback vehicles, ABC and producer Aaron Spelling coaxed Ball out of retirement for a new series.
 Unlike Ball's previous sitcoms, Life with Lucy was a failure in the ratings and poorly received by critics and viewers alike.
+Only eight out of the 13 episodes produced were aired before ABC cancelled the series.
+Its cancellation devastated her.
+This was the last television series or film she starred in before her death in 1989.

 Premise

-Ball plays a widowed grandmother who has inherited her husband's half interest in a hardware store in South Pasadena, California, the other half being owned by his business partner, widower Curtis McGibbon (played by Gale Gordon).
-Lucy's character insists on "helping" in the store, even though when her husband was alive, she had taken no part in the business and hence knows nothing about it.
-The unlikely partners are also in-laws, her daughter being married to his son, and all of them, along with their young grandchildren, live together.
+Lucy Barker, a recently widowed grandmother, has inherited her husband Sam's half interest in a hardware store in South Pasadena, California, the other half being owned by his business partner, widower Curtis McGibbon (Gale Gordon).
+Lucy insists on "helping" in the store, even though when her husband was alive, she had taken no part in the business and hence knows nothing about it.
+The unlikely partners are also in-laws, her daughter Margo being married to his son Ted.
+And all of them, along with their young grandchildren Becky and Kevin, live together.